Australia’s state by state Covid restrictions and coronavirus lockdown rules explained

 Can I visit another state?

 New South Wales: anyone can enter NSW.
-The Queensland border is closed to people from NSW who have been in a Covid hotspot, including greater Sydney.
-Borders with South Australia remain open but all arrivals from there are being screened.
+The Queensland-NSW border will be open to all travellers from NSW as of Tuesday 1 December 2020.
+Anyone travelling into NSW who has been to South Australia in the last 14 days must complete a NSW entry declaration form before entering NSW.

-Victoria: no permit or approval is required for anyone wanting to enter Victoria, with the exception of South Australians who need a permit.
-The border with NSW has opened, meaning travel is unrestricted, but there are border restrictions for other states.
-To enter the ACT, Tasmania or Western Australia you will need a valid permit.
-Travelling to NT requires a 14-day quarantine if you come from an identified hotspot, which includes Melbourne.
-Queensland has closed its borders to anyone from Victoria.
-Travel to South Australia is restricted, with a cross-border travel approval required.
+Victoria: no permit or approval is required for anyone wanting to enter Victoria, with the exception of South Australians, who require a permit.
+If you have travelled from a red zone in South Australia in the last 14 days, you are unable to enter Victoria, except for specific exemptions.
+If you have travelled from an orange or green zone, you will need to apply for a permit before you are able to enter Victoria.

-Queensland: anyone can enter unless they have been in a hotspot in the previous 14 days, in which case they will be refused entry.
-This includes anyone who has visited any part of Victoria and greater Sydney.
-From Monday 16 November South Australian LGAs were declared a hotspot, meaning anyone travelling from there would turned away at the border.
+Queensland: the Queensland border is open to all of New South Wales and Victoria.
+You will only be required to complete a Queensland Border Declaration Pass if you have been in a hotspot in the last 14 days, or overseas and didn’t fly into Queensland when you arrived in Australia.
+From Monday 16 November, 20 South Australia LGAs were declared a Covid-19 hotspot, meaning anyone travelling from there will be turned away at the border.

-Tasmania: Travellers who have spent time in South Australia during the 14 days before arriving must quarantine upon arrival, but may be permitted to do so at home.
-Travellers from all other states and territories must register, but do not need to quarantine.
+Tasmania: all travellers from ACT, NSW, NT, QLD, VIC and WA need to register via the Tas e-Travel system at least three days before entering Tasmania but can otherwise freely enter.
+Anyone travelling from South Australia must quarantine for 14 days in Tasmania (but may be able to do so at home).
+The intended quarantine location must be registered through the G2G PASS system.

-Western Australia: you cannot enter unless you are granted an exemption on application.
-There were previously stricter rules for people who had travelled from NSW or Victoria, but from Monday 5 October NSW residents have the same conditions as other states and territories.
-Victorians have stricter entry conditions, but are able to self-quarantine at a suitable location.
-There is no date for when the interstate border will reopen.
-Entry from South Australia is no longer allowed, with some exceptions.
+Western Australia: travellers from ACT, NT, QLD and TAS will not be required to quarantine or present for Day 11 testing.
+However, they will need to complete the G2G PASS registration and declaration process.
+Travellers from NSW and VIC will need to self-quarantine for 14 days in a suitable premises as well as complete the G2G registration until 8 December, after which they will not required to quarantine.
+South Australians will not be permitted into WA unless new special exemption requirements are met.

-South Australia: anyone travelling to SA must complete a cross-border travel registration, with travel open to everyone except for Victorians, where restrictions still remain.
+South Australia: anyone travelling to SA must complete a cross-border travel registration, with travel open to everyone.
 Western Australia, Tasmania, Queensland, the ACT and the Northern Territory have closed their borders to South Australians, with some exemptions.
 The NT and Tasmania are imposing a 14-day quarantine on returning travellers from SA.
 NSW and Victoria have open borders with South Australia, with their respective governments advising travellers to either reconsider their travel or to be wary of the outbreak.

 How many people can attend a wedding or funeral?

-New South Wales: from 1 December, up to 300 can attend a wedding, subject to the 4 sq m rule indoors and 2 sq m rule outdoors.
-Funerals and places of worship are limited to 100 people.
+New South Wales: up to 300 can attend a wedding, subject to the 4 sq m rule indoors and 2 sq m rule outdoors.
 For weddings, up to 20 people in the wedding party are permitted on the dance floor.
 This applies only to members of the official wedding party and dancers cannot be rotated or substituted throughout the celebration.
 Funerals can be attended by up to 100 providing there is at least 4 sq m a person.
 This applies to indoor and outdoor ceremonies.
 Those attending will have to provide name and contact details.

 Victoria: weddings can have up to 150, subject to density requirements.
 People necessary to the wedding, such as celebrants or waiters, are not included in the cap.
 Funerals can host 150 mourners indoors or outdoors, plus the people required to conduct the funeral.
 A wedding or funeral held at a private residence is limited to the number of people in the household, plus two visitors.